Leave the airlines to us.

 Depart Tokyo for the Mount Fuji area.
 You'll get a closer look at the still-active volcano—the highest point in Japan at 12,389 feet and one of the country's three revered “holy mountains”—when you visit Mount Fuji's breathtaking Kawaguchiko 5th Station, the base point from which most hikers start their ascent to the summit.
 Enjoy a scenic Lake Ashi boat cruise followed by a round-trip ride on the nearby Hakone Komagatake Ropeway, an aerial tram that offers spectacular views as it takes you to the summit of imposing Mount Komagatake.

 The morning starts with a journey to scenic Lake Hamana, the country's 10th-largest lake.
-Then it's on to the city of Toyota, where a Toyota Motor Company factory tour will give you a chance to see first-hand how some of the world's most popular cars are assembled.
+Then it's on to the city of Toyota.
+Visit the Toyota Kaikan Museum where you'll experience interactive exhbits, showcasing both the history of the company and its future innovation.
 Arriving in Nagoya, you'll visit the centuries-old Atsuta Jingu Shrine, built in honor of the Shinto goddess Amaterasu and home of the Kusanagi-no-Tsurug, an ancient and legendary sword.

 This morning you will drive to Kyoto.
 During your sightseeing tour, visit the breathtaking Kiyomizu-dera Temple, a mountainside structure that offers stunning views of the city before participating in a traditional